 The most noteworthy entry in this extract is the mention of bee-keepers, it is thought that in the whole of the Domesday Book there are very few such entries which suggests that bees were an important commodity for the village.

 Right, having given a very brief background of Lustleigh’s origins it’s time to get rocking.
-The first stone to visit is the huge great boulder which is situated up Mapstone Hill, sadly today it is very overgrown with ivy and other such vegetation but this has not always been the case as the picture in the Dartmoor Archive shows – see HERE and then (see pic 2).
+The first stone to visit is the huge great boulder which is situated up Mapstone Hill, sadly today it is very overgrown with ivy and other such vegetation but this has not always been the case as the picture in the Dartmoor Archive shows – see HERE and see below.
 Today, although not marked on the OS map the boulder is known as ‘The Parson’s Loaf’ but on both the 1886 and 1888 maps it was recorded as .’The Parson’s Brown Loaf’.
 The latter name was still in use by 1905 as William Crossing testifies:

 “Another monument, but one which Nature erected, is also to be seen not far from this secluded village.
 This is the Map Stone or Parson’s Brown Loaf, situated, appropriately enough, near the rectory.
 How it came to bear an appellation so suggestive of the giving of a stone in the place of bread we are unable to say“, (1987, p.76).